Hilbertmf/qol-scripts/README.md

-# bash-scripts
+# qol-scripts
-scripts in bash for quality of life / procedures
+scripts for quality of life / procedures

 After cloning the repository you have to make the files executable.
 You can do it with the following command:
 ```